nnguyen90/workshop/WS02/readme.md

 > Use the following format in the fscanf to accomplish this:<br/> `",%60[^\n]\n"`

-### `bool read(Assessment& asm, FILE* fptr);`
+### `bool read(Assessment& asmnt, FILE* fptr);`
 First it will try to read a double value for the mark and a string for title into a temporary local double variable and a 60 character lone cString (+1 for null).

-If the read is successful, it will then allocate a dynamic double and a dynamic cString to the exact size of the read cstring from the file into the fields of the asm structure (asm.m_mark and asm.m_title) and copies the values into them.<br />
+If the read is successful, it will then allocate a dynamic double and a dynamic cString to the exact size of the read cstring from the file into the fields of the asmnt structure (asmnt.m_mark and asmnt.m_title) and copies the values into them.<br />
 In this case, the function will return true, otherwise, it will return false with no memory allocation.

 ### `void freeMem(Assessment*& aptr, int size);`